Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 - Before making this recipe, please read all of the helpful tips and FAQ above, as well as the notes below.

-- Oat milk can be used if it's all you have, but for the best results stick with soy or almond.
+- Soy milk will provide the best results, almond milk is the next best choice.
+Oat milk can be used if it's all you have, but for the best results stick with soy or almond.
 Oat milk does not contain a lot of protein, but depending on the brand you buy, it may be successful.
-I have made it with oat milk (unsweetened, unflavoured Chobani brand in the tetra pack) and it works, but it doesn't curdle as much as almond milk and soy milk.
+Use unsweetened, unflavoured milk.

 - Apple cider vinegar or white vinegar can be used instead of lemon juice.